nest/nest-simulator/doc/contribute/xcode_workflow.rst

 We have to create a new target and configure it appropriately:

-1. In the menu select: File -> New -> Target...
+1. In the menu, select: "File" → "New" → "Target"...
-2. Make the target a OS X -> Command Line Tool (Next), of type C++ in your project (preselected).
+2. Make the target a OS X → Command Line Tool (Next), of type C++ in your project (preselected).
 We call it ``completion``.
 3. Remove all files and folders that are created with the new target.
 4. In the tab "Build Phase" of the new target, under "Compile Sources" add all ``*.h``, ``*.hpp``, ``*.c``, ``*.cc``,